zanawar/azure-pipelines-tasks-terraform/README.md

 ```
 terraform validate -input=true -lock=false -no-color
 ```
-Command options will always preceed any other options that are generated via dedicated input such as backend config and/or variable file.
+Command options will always precede any other options that are generated via dedicated input such as backend config and/or variable file.

 ### 0.2.6